Beauty

 Of course, if you are using a strong dose it’s best to seek advice from dermatologist, not least because some retinol creams are only available with a prescription.
 For the less concentrated creams, Kat Burki recommends “starting three nights a week and testing the reaction before going further.
 If the dose is reasonable and the skin not too sensitive, it should be possible to use it once a day,” she adds.

-Is Retinol suitable for all ages?
+Is retinol suitable for all ages?

 What to use retinol with?
 What are the best combinations?